sckieran/Metabarcoding_Pipeline_Waits/README.md

 ### Usage

 **Command line Usage**
-Fill in the wrapper as with step 2.
+Fill in the wrapper as with step 4 local.
 The name and directory must be the same between the steps.
-If you've done an NCBItax2lin run, put the unzipped output in your project directory.
+If you've done an NCBItax2lin run, put the output in your project directory.

 `sbatch step_4_remote_wrapper.sh`